- Politics and Social Issues»

 Use this as a tracking stick (and a hiking pole) for measuring the stride and the print.
 While you can buy a thinner, lighter stick specifically made for tracking, I prefer getting multiple uses out of my gear.

-For marking the "man-tracking stick" (or trekking pole you're using for that purpose)
+- Electrical tape: for marking the "man-tracking stick" (or trekking pole you're using for that purpose)

 Man-Tracking From The Saddle - Mantracker: The Science Channel